Paora (kiwi): Mistreatment

 In May 2023, social media footage of Paora's treatment at the zoo went viral.
-These videos were showing public kiwi encounters that were advertised on the zoo's website and social media, held four times a week at 12.30 pm for about US$25 (NZ$34–36) per person.
+These videos showed examples of public kiwi encounters that had been advertised on the zoo's website and social media page, which were held four times a week at 12.30 p.m. for about US$25 (NZ$34–36) per person.
 One video showed visitors stroking Paora on his back and neck, with the caption "he literally was like a little puppy", and other videos showed Paora being posed for selfies.
 A zookeeper in one video asserted that he enjoyed being petted.
 Zookeepers were also shown "pushing Paora's head to the tabletop [and] scratching his whiskers".

 The videos showed Paora in areas with loud noises, no plant life, and in daylight or under bright artificial lights, despite being a nocturnal bird.
-Newshub wrote that zookeepeers in videos appeared to be "using his need for darkness as a gimmick".
+Newshub wrote that zookeepers in videos appeared to be "using his need for darkness as a gimmick".
 In one video Paora, in daylight, ran to his box, and then the zookeeper opened the door to expose him to light again, saying, "He'll stand there until it gets dark before he goes in the box and then you wait like five seconds and like magic he'll be ... so he wants to be in the dark and go back to sleep".

-The New Zealand Department of Conservation's Kiwi Best Practice Manual says that kiwi "must not be regularly taken out of their burrows just for the purposes of allowing people to see and touch them."
-The manual says that kiwi already being held for another purpose such as rehabilitation, relocation, or health assessment, may be pat gently on the back by the public.
-But the public must not touch the kiwi's head, which is what was seen in the videos.
+The New Zealand Department of Conservation's Kiwi Best Practice Manual states that kiwi "must not be regularly taken out of their burrows just for the purposes of allowing people to see and touch them."
+The manual says that kiwi already being held for other purposes such as rehabilitation, relocation, or health assessment, may be pat gently on the back by the public.
+But it states that the public must not touch the kiwi's head, which is what was seen in the videos.
 Handling kiwi in New Zealand is strictly regulated, with "strict certification" being required.
 However, these regulations do not apply to Paora because he was hatched in the United States.